Velocidex/velociraptor-docs/content/vql_reference/parsers/_index.md

  /etc/update-motd.d/80-livepatch 1a3172ffaa815d12b58648f117ffb67e
-Description: management tools for Ubuntu Advantage Ubuntu Advantage is the professional package of tooling, technology and expertise from Canonical, helping organisations around the world manage their Ubuntu deployments.
+Description: management tools for Ubuntu Advantage Ubuntu Advantage is the professional package of tooling, technology and expertise from Canonical, helping organizations around the world manage their Ubuntu deployments.
  .
  Subscribers to Ubuntu Advantage will find helpful tools for accessing